shishirajm/SearchEngineResultsLookup/README.md

   * ClientApp inside the solution
 - Run command
   * yarn install
+  * Build manually: yarn build (Note it run when server starts)
+  * Only work on front end: yarn start
+  * Run tests: yarn test
 - Open the sln file in visual studio
   * Usual debugging process by pressing F5 or Running the solution
+  * Running tests: dotnet test on root folder or right click project file on VS and run tests.

 Access: https://localhost:5001/